-- Writing to a FLASH address before the internal FLASH and EEPROM clock frequency has been set by writing to the FCDIV register. - Writing to a FLASH address while FCBEF is not set.
-(A new command cannot be started until the command buffer is empty.) - Writing a second time to a FLASH address before launching the previous command.
-(There is only one write to FLASH for every command.) - Writing a second time to FCMD before launching the previous command.
-(There is only one write to FCMD for every command.) - Writing to any FLASH control register other than FCMD after writing to a FLASH address. - Writing any command code other than the six allowed codes (0x05, 0x20, 0x25, 0x40, 0x41, or 0x47) to FCMD. - Writing any FLASH control register other than to write to FSTAT (to clear FCBEF and launch the command) after writing the command to FCMD. - The MCU enters stop mode while a program or erase command is in progress.
-(The command is aborted.) - Writing the byte program, burst program, sector erase or sector erase abort command code (0x20, 0x25, 0x40, or 0x47) with a background debug command while the MCU is secured.
-(The background debug controller can do blank check and mass erase commands only when the MCU is secure.) - Writing 0 to FCBEF to cancel a partial command.
+- Writing to a FLASH address before the internal FLASH clock frequency has been set by writing to the FCDIV register - Writing to a FLASH address while FCBEF is not set (A new command cannot be started until the command buffer is empty.) - Writing a second time to a FLASH address before launching the previous command (There is only one write to FLASH for every command.) - Writing a second time to FCMD before launching the previous command (There is only one write to FCMD for every command.) - Writing to any FLASH control register other than FCMD after writing to a FLASH address - Writing any command code other than the five allowed codes (0x05, 0x20, 0x25, 0x40, or 0x41) to FCMD - Writing any FLASH control register other than the write to FSTAT (to clear FCBEF and launch the command) after writing the command to FCMD - The MCU enters stop mode while a program or erase command is in progress (The command is aborted.) - Writing the byte program, burst program, or page erase command code (0x20, 0x25, or 0x40) with a background debug command while the MCU is secured (The background debug controller can only do blank check and mass erase commands when the MCU is secure.) - Writing 0 to FCBEF to cancel a partial command

-4.5.7 Block Protection
+4.5.6 FLASH Block Protection

-The block protection feature prevents the protected region of FLASH or EEPROM from program or erase changes.
-Block protection is controlled through the FLASH and EEPROM protection register (FPROT).
-The EPS bits determine the protected region of EEPROM and the FPS bits determine the protected region of FLASH.
-See Section 4.5.11.4, "FLASH and EEPROM Protection Register (FPROT and NVPROT)".
+The block protection feature prevents the protected region of FLASH from program or erase changes.
+Block protection is controlled through the FLASH protection register (FPROT).
+When enabled, block protection begins at any 512 byte boundary below the last address of FLASH, 0xFFFF.
+(See Section 4.7.4, "FLASH Protection Register (FPROT and NVPROT)").

 After exit from reset, FPROT is loaded with the contents of the NVPROT location, which is in the nonvolatile register block of the FLASH memory.
 FPROT cannot be changed directly from application software so a runaway program cannot alter the block protection settings.
-Because NVPROT is within the last sector of FLASH, if any amount of memory is protected, NVPROT is itself protected and cannot be altered (intentionally or unintentionally) by the application software.
-FPROT can be written through background debug commands, which provides a way to erase and reprogram protected FLASH memory.
+Because NVPROT is within the last 512 bytes of FLASH, if any amount of memory is protected, NVPROT is itself protected and cannot be altered (intentionally or unintentionally) by the application software.
+FPROT can be written through background debug commands, which allows a way to erase and reprogram a protected FLASH memory.